The semiclassical zeta function for geodesic flows on negatively curved manifolds: Introduction

-where $\lambda_0=0\le \lambda_1\le \lambda_2\le \cdots$ are eigenvalues of the Laplacian on the surface.
-In particular, all of the zeros of the latter kind (called non-trivial zeros) are located on the line $\Im(z)=1/2$ up to finitely many exceptions.
-(See Figure \ref{fig1}.) \item[(d)] The analytic extension of $Z(s)$ satisfies the functional equation
+where $\lambda_0=0\le \lambda_1\le \lambda_2\le \cdots$ are the eigenvalues of the Laplacian on the surface.
+In particular, all of the zeros of the latter kind (called non-trivial zeros) are located on the line $\Re(s)=1/2$ with finitely many exceptions. \item[(d)] The analytic extension of $Z(s)$ satisfies the functional equation\footnote{The line integral on the right-hand side may change its value by an integer multiple of $2\pi i$ when we consider a different path for integration.
+But this ambiguity is cancelled when it is put in the exponential function and therefore the factor $\exp(\cdot)$ on the right-hand side is well-defined.}

 \end{itemize}